mpleijte/protractordemo/README.md

 # Steps for running protractor test in within git bash on Windows10 on docker.

-Note 1: I'm using the 'winpty' as prefix for all docker run commands because I had difficulties getting a pseudo tty from within cygwin.
+Note 1: I'm using the 'winpty' as prefix for all docker run commands because I had difficulties getting a pseudo tty from git bash or cygwin.
 You can install winpty from: https://github.com/rprichard/winpty

-Note 2: Running this in cygwin fails on my system because of the fact that command in step 4 has `realpath .` to retrieve absolute path.
-In cygwin absolute path starts with '/cygwin/c' but docker expects '//c'.

 * **Step 1: Git clone this repo**<br />
 ```git clone https://github.com/mpleijte/protractordemo.git```